-Blown Away: How China Outsmarts WTO Rulings in the Wind Industry (Asian Survey 55:6, November/ December 2015) –PDF Version
+“Blown Away: How China Outsmarts WTO Rulings in the Wind Industry,” Asian Survey, vol. 55, no. 6 (November/ December 2015), pp.1116-1145. –PDF Version

 Through a study of China’s wind turbine sector, I demonstrate how China liberally implements industrial policies and then removes them after the WTO disputes them—a strategy I characterize as “convenient compliance.”
 This strategy reflects Beijing’s realpolitik navigation through the WTO’s dispute resolution process rather than socialization to international norms.

-Shifting Gears: Industrial Policy and Automotive Industry after the 2008 Financial Crisis (Business and Politics 16:4, December 2014, pp. 641-665) –PDF Version
+“Shifting Gears: Industrial Policy and Automotive Industry after the 2008 Financial Crisis,” Business and Politics, vol. 16, no. 4 (December 2014), pp. 641-665. –PDF Version

-Apart from being one of the hardest hit sectors during the 2008 financial crisis, the auto sector is also a prominent sector where emerging auto markets such as China have fared relatively well compared to their competitors in North America and Europe.
+Apart from being one of the hardest-hit sectors during the 2008 financial crisis, the auto sector is also a prominent sector where emerging auto markets such as China have fared relatively well compared to their competitors in North America and Europe.
 This paper examines various ways that nations have shifted their policy gears to revive and restructure the automotive industry by using the case studies of the USA, France, and China.
-New sets of policy initiatives are contingent on particular industrial and institutional contexts, but both developed and developing countries have employed wide range of “murky” protectionist measures.
+New sets of policy initiatives are contingent on particular industrial and institutional contexts, but both developed and developing countries have employed a wide range of “murky” protectionist measures.
 This makes it unlikely for the WTO member countries to take a naming and shaming approach and file a case at the WTO level, which poses challenges to the WTO rules and trade liberalization.

-Fragmented Liberalization in the Chinese Automotive Industry: The Political Logic behind Beijing Hyundai’s Success in the Chinese Market (The China Quarterly, Volume 216, December 2013, pp. 920-945) –PDF Version
+“Fragmented Liberalization in the Chinese Automotive Industry: The Political Logic behind Beijing Hyundai’s Success in the Chinese Market,” The China Quarterly, vol. 216 (December 2013), pp. 920-945. –PDF Version

 This paper explains the extraordinary rise of the Beijing Hyundai Motor Company (BHMC), a joint venture between a state-owned enterprise run by the Beijing Municipal government and Hyundai Motor Company.
 Within the span of three years, the BHMC soared to become China’s second-ranked automotive manufacturer in terms of units sold.
 I highlight the role of the Beijing Municipal government in creating favorable market conditions for the BHMC during its initial operation phase (2002–2005).
 The Beijing Municipal government selectively adopted protectionist measures and liberalizing measures to promote its locally based company.
 I characterize this practice as fragmented liberalization, a system through which sub-national governments discriminately apply WTO or Central government regulations to promote their local joint venture partner.
 In so doing, I also challenge the existing assumption that multinational companies are the drivers of economic liberalization, by showing Hyundai’s support for local protectionism and industrial policy at the sub-national level.

-[In Printing] Quiet transformation from the Bottom: Emerging Transnational Coalition of Non-state Actors in East Asia Community Building”.
+“Quiet transformation from the Bottom: Emerging Transnational Coalition of Non-state Actors in East Asia Community Building”.
 In Peter Hayes and Chung-In Moon (eds.)
 The Future of East Asia, Asia Today.
 Palgrave Macmillan (2018). –PDF Version

-If analyses of community-building efforts in Northeast Asia are fixated on the level of the nation-state and the central government, then one fails to capture the complex, transnational integration dynamics that are now vigorously at work in the region, contends Seung-Youn Oh in this chapter.
+If analyses of community-building efforts in Northeast Asia are fixated on the level of the nation-state and the central government, then one fails to capture the complex, transnational integration dynamics that are now vigorously at work in the region contends Seung-Youn Oh in this chapter.
 Non-state actors—less constrained than national authorities by political tensions and historical legacies—are not only generating a new capacity for regional community-building, they are also strengthening existing forms of regional cooperation.
 Oh’s chapter explores how non-state actors in Northeast Asia in both individual countries and at the regional level serve as transnational constituencies and create regional networks to solve shared problems.
 Oh pays special attention to the networks and coalitions of non-state actors in China, Japan, and South Korea to assess the opportunities and challenges they face in overcoming the political and historical tensions in one of the least institutionalized regions in the world.
 Oh argues that issue-based and cross-border civil society collaboration has generated a new capacity for strengthening regional cooperation.
 In the face of pressing domestic developmental challenges in issue areas such as energy insecurity and environmental degradation, Oh examines how non-state actors are relevant to building a regional framework in Northeast Asia as both a normative and rational endeavor.